 Not all tourist sites are open in February although many of the bigger ones are.
 Entry to the abbey at Mont Saint Michel will be free on the first Sunday in the month.
 All you need to do is to pay for your parking.

 Many of the D-Day landing sites are open.
 For example, Gold Beach sites open in February include the Arromanches Landing Museum, the D-Day Garden and the Longues-sur-Mer battery.
 At Omaha both the Normandy American Cemetery and Visitor Centre as well as La Pointe du Hoc are open and both are free to visit.
-Near Sword Beach, the Atlantic Wall museum in Ouistreham opens on 9th February.
+Alternatively, Near Sword Beach, the Atlantic Wall museum in Ouistreham opens in early February.
 The Pegasus Bridge Memorial museum is open throughout February.
 The Juno Beach Centre at Courseulles-sur-Mer focusses on the Canadian sector and you can visit during February.
 There are several museums open around the Utah Beach area.
 They include the D-Day Experience and Dead Man’s Corner Museums at Saint-Côme-du-Mont, the Airborne Museum at Sainte-Mère-Eglise and the Utah Beach museum.
-The cemeteries and memorials are also open to visitors.
+The D-Day cemeteries and memorials are also open to visitors.

-In Bayeux, the cathedral, tapestry, Commonwealth cemetery and the Battle of Normandy museum are open in February.
+In Bayeux, the cathedral, the tapestry, Commonwealth cemetery and the Battle of Normandy museum are open in February.
 You can also shop, eat out at one of the many restaurants or bistros and stroll around medieval Bayeux.

 Other things to do in February include visiting a museum such as the maritime museum in Cherbourg or the centre for Peace and History in Caen, a walk on one of the many beaches, browsing a market and strolling around one of the nearby towns such as Granville, Coutances or Villedieu-les-Poêles.